vb-pogribnyi/OpenCircle/Open Circle.md

         plt.show()
 ```

 Note that we are plotting the output as lines, corresponding to sin and cos prediction.
+So we're looking at the place those lines cross.
 By looking at the image we can decide if the model performs good enough:

 ![01_eval](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\01_eval.png)

-By doing this we can visually understand what does the final loss mean.
-If we have RMSE 0.12 after training, is it good or bad.
+Also we visually understand what does the final loss mean.
+If we have MSE of 0.12 after training - is it good or bad.
 Or to judge if the model predicts wrong really noisy images, or is bad in general.
 Ultimately, to see if it work at all.

 ### 4.2 Performance statistics

-Now that we have trained a bunch of models, we can see which parameters improve the model performance.
+Now that we have trained a bunch of models, we can see which parameters affect the model performance.
+Afterwards, we may choose a set of parameters for our final model(s)

 To do that, we will find correlation scores between the loss at the end of the training and the model parameters (filters number and pooling size).

 To start with, let's download the mlflow logs.
 In the mlflow web app, click "download csv" and save in the project directory:

 ![runs](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\runs.png)

-Now we need to load the file in python with pandas:
+And load the file in python with pandas:

 ```python
 import pandas as pd